weehan299/blog/source/_posts/project/createwebsite.md

 ### Hexo Installation process

+For web framework, I decided on using hexo as I wanted to focus more on writing prose instead of code.
+Hexo's support of using markdown as a default way to create posts is very convenient for this purpose.
 Installing hexos is quite easy if you are familiar with Nodejs.
 First, you can install the command line interface.

 I downloaded hexo-server and hexo-browsersync too which are tools for automatic browser reloading.